 People are becoming increasingly eco-conscious as time goes on and, as such, fully electric cars are becoming more and more popular.

-If you want to switch to electric, you might not have a great idea of what you need to think about or how to start looking.
+If you want to switch to electric, you might not have a great idea of what you need to think about or how to start looking, some clunkers are environmentally harmful.
 Ask yourself the following questions before you start shopping: